pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/03_Installation.md

 There are two ways of preparing a Pimcore class for product-usage in the E-Commerce Framework

 1. The Pimcore class needs to extend the abstract class `\Pimcore\Bundle\EcommerceFrameworkBundle\Model\AbstractProduct`
-   * This is useful, when both product index and checkout functionality is based on the E-Commerce Framework.
+   * This is useful, when both product index and checkout functionality are based on the E-Commerce Framework.

 2. Make sure that the Pimcore class implements either `\Pimcore\Bundle\EcommerceFrameworkBundle\Model\IIndexable` or `\Pimcore\Bundle\EcommerceFrameworkBundle\Model\ICheckoutable` - or both, depending on the use case it is used for.
    * This is useful, when e.g. only checkout functionality is based on the E-Commerce Framework, but not the product